Federal vs Provincial Governments: Which is doing a better job?

 Methodology

-The survey was conducted with 1,500 Ontario adults from March 16 to 21, 2024.
+The survey was conducted with 1,926 Canadian adults from June 20 to 25, 2024.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 This survey was paid for by Abacus Data Inc.